Saturday 17 January 2026

 Print Spooler (Print Service)

-Why disable it: If you don't have a printer or don't print often, it doesn't need to be running all the time.
-You can put it in "Manual" and only enable it when you need to print something.
-Additionally, this service has been used by malware in the past, so it's also a security issue.
+Why disable it: If you're not printing, there's no reason for it to be running all the time.
+Put it in "Manual" and only enable it when needed.
+Additionally, it has been identified in the past as a potential malware attack point, so disabling it also increases security.

 5